Kamieljv/STEEP/README.md

 # STEEP (by Team Inselberg)
-STEEP: A SpatioTemporal Emission Estimator for Passenger vehicles
+> STEEP: A SpatioTemporal Emission Estimator for Passenger vehicles

+STEEP is a model that estimates the CO2 emissions of passenger cars on a specific route, at a specific time of departure.
+The model combines a time-dependent routing algorithm ([TomTom's Routing API](https://developer.tomtom.com/routing-api/routing-api-documentation)) with a vehicle emission model ([COPERT+](https://www.emisia.com/utilities/copert/)).

+This repository contains the main model code, wrapped in a web-based user interface based on Python.

 ## Installation
-To run the application, a set of Python packages need to be installed.
+To run the application, a set of Python and geo packages need to be installed.
 We recommend using [Conda](https://docs.conda.io/en/latest/) as a package manager.

-## Using GraphHopper in Python
-Graphhopper is a routing API, which can be sent requests for certain route conditions and returns the computed route.
-The route calculation is thus done externally.

-In order to send requests to this API in a convenient way, an "API client" is needed, which is a library with a set of functions that make request and response handling easier.
-The GraphHopper provides this package in [this GitHub repository](https://github.com/graphhopper/directions-api-clients-route-optimization/tree/master/python).

-This API client is included in this code repository under `swagger_client/`.
+With Conda, create a virtual environment using the `environment.yml` provided.

+Create the Conda environment using: `conda env create -f environment.yml`.

+In case packages are not available in the specified channels, they can be searched for on https://anaconda.org/ and manually installed.

-## Recommended skills
+## Usage

-- General:
-    - Knowledge on APIs (POST, GET, request, response, JSON, XML)
-- Git:
-    - Add/commit/push/pull
-    - Git branches
-        - new branch: `git checkout -b [BRANCH_NAME]`
-        - push branch: `git push origin [BRANCH_NAME]`
-        - pull from branch (not master): `git pull origin [BRANCH_NAME]`
-        - proposed branch names: `app`, `emissions`, `routing`
-- Visualization:
-- Routing:
-- Working with files:
+To run STEEP, open a terminal and head to this repository, or open the repository in your favourite text editor.
+Then run the app (terminal: `python app.py`).